hannah1ee/cse15l-lab-reports/lab03.md

 - this option makes it so that `find` searches for a specific type of file
 - some example types of files that could be searched for include regular files, directories, symbolic links, etc.
 - [Find - Linux man page](https://linux.die.net/man/1/find)
+   - I found the `-type` option by looking through the Standards Conformance section

 #### Example 1: finding all directories within ./technical